Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Artificial, or something no longer available in nature.
 We’re all aware of the deep history around this, of course…"

 *That* had proven a sensitive issue.
-It had taken a while for the Humans to declassify everything they’d learned...however they’d learned it...but in true friendship they’d eventually shared it all with the Conclave, who promptly decided to make the knowledge public.
+It had taken a while for the Humans to declassify everything they’d learned... however they’d learned it... but in true friendship they’d eventually shared it all with the Conclave, who promptly decided to make the knowledge public.
 Mostly.
 They were staging the release slowly, but by now most of the Gao were fully aware of their engineered nature.

 The Corti Directorate, naturally, found it all *fascinating.* And so Nofl had found himself promoted, *again.*